jacopotagliabue/no-ops-machine-learning/README.md

 results in s3 and then deploying the best performing variant to a SageMaker endpoint.

-The `serverless` folder contains the necessary code to launch a lambda-powered endpoint, exposing SageMaker predictions to clients.
+The `serverless` folder contains the necessary code to launch a lambda-powered endpoint, exposing SageMaker predictions to client applications.

 ## How to Run the Full Tutorial

-### 0. Prerequisite for the Development Environment
+### 0. Prerequisites for the Development Environment

-Make sure to have properly configured in your developer setup the following services:
+Make sure to have properly configured in your developer machine the following tools:

 * AWS credentials to access the relevant cloud services;
-* Metaflow, configured to use the [AWS metastore](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws), not the local setup;
+* Metaflow, configured to use the [AWS metastore](https://docs.metaflow.org/metaflow-on-aws/metaflow-on-aws);
 * [Serverless](https://www.serverless.com/).

-If you are running the script from a virtual environment, make sure to install the packages specified in the `requirements.txt`.
+If you are running the script from a virtual environment, first install the packages specified in the `requirements.txt`.

 ### 1. Create a Dataset

-Run the `create_dataset.py` script in the `flow` folder: a `dataset.txt` file with artificial data will be created in the folder - the file is imported in the DAG to simulate the target dataset.
+Run the `create_dataset.py` script in the `flow` folder to create a `dataset.txt` file with artificial data - the file is imported in the DAG to simulate the target dataset.

 ### 2. Train and Deploy a Model